-Applicants are required to electronically submit the full application by May 8, 2023 (11:59 PM EST), via proposalCENTRAL: https://proposalCENTRAL.com.
+Applicants are required to electronically submit the full application by May 15, 2024 (11:59 PM EST), via proposalCENTRAL: https://proposalCENTRAL.com.
 Extensions will not be given.
 Once a full application has been submitted electronically, it cannot be changed.

-Applicants will be notified by email no earlier than early September 2023 whether they will receive an award.
+Applicants will be notified by email in Late Summer 2024 whether they will receive an award.
 Rising Tide/LUNGevity will provide results of the peer review process for full applications.